GeorgeHahn/Avalon/README.md

   Each board has a barrel jack power connector.
 A 10 chip board should be capable of 15000 MH/s and consume about 30W power.
 Alternatively, the switching power supply onboard can be turned to a lower voltage, trading hashrate for power efficiency.
 The supply is variable from 0.700V to 1.708V.
 Each board can be easily powered by a low cost power adapter.

+  Power for this board is supplied via a barrel jack connector (2.5mm ID, 5.5mm OD).
+For future revisions, Molex PCI-e or 4 pin power connectors may be added.
+Another limit on the first revision design is the data connection - these boards are USB only for now.
+In the future, CAN may be added to make it possible to chain multiple miners together.

-  The design is currently being done in Cadence OrCAD + Allegro, but will be completely backported to [Upverter](https://upverter.com/GeorgeHahn/0bb015271a32ca8e/Avalon/) in the near future.
+  The design is currently in Cadence OrCAD + Allegro format, but will be completely backported to [Upverter](https://upverter.com/GeorgeHahn/0bb015271a32ca8e/Avalon/) once tested.

 ## STATUS